Our Classification Methodology

 Quality Benchmarks & Coverage

-- 20M+ establishments: Coverage spans all major U.S. industry sectors at the establishment level.
+- 20M+ U.S. establishments: Coverage spans major U.S. industry sectors at the establishment level.

-Quality controls are maintained through governed change control, scheduled audits, and structured review cycles.
+Quality controls are maintained through governed change control, official framework monitoring, correction review, data normalization, and structured classification review cycles.

 Governance, Auditability & Change Management